Cwmcarn railway station

 Cwmcarn railway station served the village of Cwmcarn, Monmouthshire from 1855 to 1962 on the Ebbw Valley Railway.
+Passenger services through site resumed in 2008 using a single line although there are plans to restore the double track.

 History

 The station opened in May 1855 by the Monmouthshire Railway and Canal Company.
 It closed on 1 July 1876, but reopened as Cwmcarn on 2 March 1925, before closing permanently on 30 April 1962.